We can't say anything concrete about how Kim Carr voted on procedural fairness

-How Kim Carr voted compared to someone who agrees that all Australian laws should be subject to procedural fairness requirements so that Australians can request reasons for government decisions that impact them personally and can appeal those decisions on the basis of whether they were made lawfully
+How Kim Carr voted compared to someone who agrees that all Australian laws should be subject to procedural fairness requirements so that people can request reasons for government decisions that impact them personally and can appeal those decisions on the basis of whether they were made lawfully

 Most important divisions relevant to this policy